Last Updated: July 16, 2026

 Echinacea's therapeutic effects stem from a complex array of bioactive compounds.
 The primary constituents include alkamides (also called alkylamides), which demonstrate significant immunomodulatory properties; polysaccharides, responsible for much of the plant's immune-stimulating effects; caffeic acid derivatives including cichoric acid, echinacoside, and cynarin; flavonoids; and essential oils.
 Research indicates these compounds work synergistically rather than in isolation.1

 The alkamides in particular have garnered substantial scientific attention.
 These lipophilic compounds readily cross cellular membranes and interact with cannabinoid receptors (CB2), modulating immune cell activity and inflammatory responses.
-Studies demonstrate that Echinacea extracts enhance macrophage phagocytosis, stimulate natural killer cell activity, and promote the production of various cytokines including tumor necrosis factor-alpha (TNF-α) and interleukins.2
+Studies demonstrate that Echinacea extracts enhance macrophage phagocytosis, stimulate natural killer cell activity, and promote the production of various cytokines including tumor necrosis factor-alpha (TNF-alpha) and interleukins.2

 Traditional Uses Across Indigenous Cultures